The Six Tastes: Sweet

-Sweet taste is rare in nature and desirable.
+Sweet taste is rare in nature, and desirable.
 We need sweet taste to survive.
-After the agricultural revolution sweet taste became abundant.
+After the agricultural revolution, sweet taste became abundant.
 It dominates the modern grocery store, probably because this is the taste that humans are most attracted to.

-Sweet Taste in the SkinWhen circulation is excessively boggy, metabolic byproducts (cellular poop) get trapped in the lymphatic system causing inflammation.
-To see this effect more clearly, make a thumb print on your arm.
-A white thumb print surrounded by red skin could mean the lymphatic system is stagnant and inflamed.
-Note: This effect is usually prominent on the arms and legs.
+Sweet Taste in the SkinWhen circulation is excessively boggy, metabolic byproducts (cellular poop) get trapped in the lymphatic system, causing inflammation.
+To see this effect more clearly, make a thumbprint on your arm.
+A white thumbprint surrounded by red skin could mean the lymphatic system is stagnant and inflamed.
+Note: this effect is usually prominent on the arms and legs.

-Remedies for Excess Sweet TasteAvoid refined sugar, candy, soda, ice-cream and other processed foods with sugars.
+Remedies for Excess Sweet TasteAvoid refined sugar, candy, soda, ice-cream, and other processed foods with sugars.
 These foods confuse your 'appestat' - your body's natural appetite control mechanisms.
-Honey and fruits may be a safe way to satisfy your sweet cravings without weight gain.
-Fruits and honey are also much less addictive.
-Raw honey is a great natural fat metabolizer and stabilizes your blood sugar.
-Its warming quality boosts your energy.
-Raw honey is known to help reduce the toxins off of the intestinal wall.Try date sugar, bananas or raisins as sugar substitutes in your cooking.
+Honey and fruits may be a safe way to satisfy your sweet cravings without weight gain, and are also much less addictive.
+Raw honey is a great natural fat metabolizer and stabilizes blood sugar, and its warming quality boosts your energy.
+Raw honey is known to help reduce the toxins off of the intestinal wall.
+You can also try date sugar, bananas, or raisins as sugar substitutes in your cooking.

-Bitters like Kale and Dandelion leaves directly oppose sweet taste.
-They are drying, regulate blood sugar levels, reduce cholesterol and thin the blood.
+Bitters like kale and dandelion leaves directly oppose sweet taste.
+They are drying, regulate blood sugar levels, reduce cholesterol, and thin the blood.
 Pungent taste, including black pepper and ginger, stimulates circulation and heat.